-The structure of the Grievance Committee is the same as the existing Academic Honesty Committee, as follows:
+The structure of the Grievance Committee will be as follows:

-- Two faculty members are selected from a standing panel of eight faculty members elected by the general faculty.
-The faculty member against whom the grievance has been directed proposes four names from that panel; the student strikes two of those names, and the two remaining faculty members serve. - Two students are selected from a standing panel of eight students elected by the student government.
-The student(s) grievant(s) propose four names from that panel; the faculty strike two of those names; the two remaining students serve. - In the event that a faculty member or student selected through the foregoing process is unable to meet, another elected member of the panel serves as an alternate. - The committee is chaired by a dean (other than the dean of the school in which the course was offered) to be selected by the academic vice president.
-The dean so selected has no vote except in the event of a tie, and is responsible for overseeing the selection of the review committee, convening and conducting the committee meetings, and preparing the committee's report(s) and other appropriate documentation. - The election of committee members should take into account the possible need for response on 24-hour notice (particularly at the time of Commencement), and availability should, in such instances, be a prime consideration in committee member selection.
+- (i) Two faculty members to be selected from the Student Academic Grievance Board.
+The faculty member against whom the grievance has been directed will propose four names from that panel, the student will strike two of those names, and the two remaining faculty members will serve. - (ii) Two students to be selected from a standing pool of eight students elected by the student government.
+The student filing the grievance will propose four names from that panel, the faculty member will strike two of those names, and the two remaining students will serve.

+In the event that any faculty member or student selected through the foregoing process is unable to meet, another elected member of the panel will serve as an alternate.

+The Grievance Committee will be chaired by a dean (other than the dean of the school in which the course was offered) to be selected by the SVPAA.
+The dean so selected will have no vote except in the event of a tie, and will be responsible for overseeing the selection of the Grievance Committee, convening and conducting the committee meetings, and preparing the committee's report(s) and other appropriate documentation.